Michael Nelson (footballer): Scunthorpe United

+Nelson left the Canaries on deadline day in January 2011 for an undisclosed fee, joining Scunthorpe United, just an hour from the deadline.

+On 5 February 2011, he made his debut for The Iron, starting the whole game, in a 5–1 defeat to Hull City.
+On 30 April 2011, he started in the club's 5–1 defeat to Nottingham Forest that saw the club relegated to League One.
+During the 2010–11 season, Nelson made twenty appearances in all competitions for Scunthorpe.

-He left the Canaries on deadline day in January 2011 for an undisclosed fee, joining Scunthorpe United, just an hour from the deadline.
-Nelson made his debut for Scunthorpe United in a disastrous 5–1 defeat to Hull City.
-At the end of the season, Scunthorpe were relegated to League One.
-Nelson scored his first goal for Scunthorpe in a 1–1 draw against Wycombe Wanderers.
-Scunthorpe's poor form continued and at the end of 2011 the club was just above the relegation zone to League Two.
+In the opening game of the 2011–12 season, Nelson scored his first goal for Scunthorpe United in a 1–1 draw against Wycombe Wanderers.
+However, he soon lost his first-team place and found his playing time, coming from the substitute bench.
+Scunthorpe's poor form continued and at the end of 2011, the club was just above the relegation zone to League Two.
 In January 2012, Nelson was strongly linked with move away from Scunthorpe following a restructuring programme at the club.
+By the time he left the club in January, Nelson had made sixteen appearances, scoring once in all competitions.

 Kilmarnock

-On 14 January 2012, Nelson signed for Scottish Premier League side Kilmarnock, a two-and-a-half-year contract.
-After the move, Manager Kenny Shiels described new signing Nelson as 'quality' and expected Nelson will be good asset in the second half of the season.
-Shortly joining, Nelson revealed that then Norwich City manager Paul Lambert made a recommendation of Nelson joining Kilmarnock.
-Nelson had to wait until on 4 February 2012 when he made his debut, playing in the central defence, in a 1–1 draw against Dunfermline Athletic.
-Then on 18 March, he played in the 2012 Scottish League Cup Final which Kilmarnock won after beating Celtic 1–0.
-A week after the Scottish League Cup Final, Nelson scored his first goal for the club in a 4–3 thriller victory over Inverness Caledonian Thistle The next season, Nelson continued to retain his first team place until he left and start his new season when he scored his first goal in the second round of Scottish League Cup, in a 2–1 loss against Stenhousemuir and he soon scored his second goal for the club in a 2–1 loss against St Johnstone on 24 November 2012.
+On 14 January 2012, Nelson signed for Scottish Premier League side Kilmarnock on a two-and-a-half-year contract.
+Upon joining the club, manager Kenny Shiels described new signing Nelson as 'quality' and expected the player to be a good asset in the second half of the season.
+Shortly joining Kilmarnock, Nelson revealed that then Norwich City manager Paul Lambert made a recommendation of him to join the club.

+On 28 January 2012, he made his debut for Kilmarnock, starting the whole game in the central defence position, in a 1–0 win against Ayr United in the semi–finals of the Scottish League Cup to help the club reach the final.
+Since joining Kilmarnock, Nelson quickly established himself in the first team, forming a centre–back partnership with Mohamadou Sissoko.
+On 18 March 2012, he played in the Scottish League Cup final, which the club won after beating Celtic 1–0.
+On 28 April 2012, Nelson scored his first goal for the club in a thrilling 4–3 victory over Inverness Caledonian Thistle.
+During the 2011–12 season, Nelson made eighteen appearances, scoring once in all competitions.

+On 28 August 2012, Nelson scored his first goal of the 2012–13 season in the second round of the Scottish League Cup, in a 2–1 loss against Stenhousemuir.
+On 27 October 2012, his partnership with O'Leary was praised by the Scottish media following their performances, in a 2–0 win against Celtic.
+By the time Nelson left Kilmarnock in January, he had made 23 appearances, scoring twice in all competitions.
+During his time at the club, Nelson began to take up coaching lessons in hopes of becoming a manager one day.